dotnet-presentations/dotnetcore-workshop/2-Web-Dev/tag-helpers.md

   ![image](Images/new-webapp-individual-accounts.png)

 1. Open the view `Pages/Account/Register.cshtml`
-1. Look at the Tag Helpers attributes being used in this view (examples: `asp-controller`, `asp-validation-summary`) and play around with setting the attributes and exploring the IntelliSense offered for the different attribute types
+1. Look at the Tag Helpers attributes being used in this view (examples: `asp-route-returnUrl`, `asp-validation-summary`) and play around with setting the attributes and exploring the IntelliSense offered for the different attribute types.
-   *Note: VS2017 and Visual Studio Code currently doen't support IntelliSense for Tag Helpers*
-1. Run the application and see the HTML output by the Tag Helpers
+1. Run the application and see the HTML output by the Tag Helpers.
+Note that the Tag Helper attributes are not output in the HTML source.
-1. Look at the other views in `Pages/Account/` folder to see how they use Tag Helpers
+1. Look at the other views in `Pages/Account/` folder to see how they use Tag Helpers.
-1. Open the file `Pages/_Layout.cshtml`
+1. Open the file `Pages/_Layout.cshtml`.
-1. Look at the Tag Helpers being used in the `<head>` element and at the end of the page to render CSS stylesheets and JavaScript files and compare it to the generated HTML output
+1. Look at the Tag Helpers being used in the `<head>` element and at the end of the page to render CSS stylesheets and JavaScript files and compare it to the generated HTML output.

 ## Create a custom Tag Helper
 1. Create a new class in the application you created above, `public class RepeatTagHelper : TagHelper` and resolve any required namespaces